Enilsson9/ultimate-forum/README.md

 ------------------------------------

 1. Pull the repository from GitHub.
-2. Run the sql/setup.sql file located in ~/sql.
-3. Run the setup.bash file located in ~/sql/.
+2. Run the setup.bash file located in ~/sql/.

 License
 ------------------